 Evaluation will include time spent attending to enforcement of the fishery, counts of infractions by type, and counts of prosecutions initiated.
-Patrol hours will measure effort to achieve compliance with the single haul management program, for monitoring of fishing activity outside of daily fishing hour limits and for assessing closure compliance.
+Patrol hours will measure effort to achieve compliance, for monitoring of fishing activity outside of daily fishing time limits and for assessing closure compliance.
 It should be noted that low numbers of violations may be indicative of a successful proactive program, establishing a visible presence of enforcement authority as a deterrent to non-compliance.